steve-dave8/Image-Filters/README.md

 This project is at the point where it's functional now.
 Aside from minor updates/changes, here are some other things I would like to do:
 * add more filters
+* improve mobile layout
-* add drag and drop for image upload
+* add modal for app information